-Dr. John Everitt Pickard was born on the 14th of July, 1856 in Howard Township near Thamesville.
-He was the eldest of 5 children born to Elias Pickard and the former Elizabeth Everett.
-His parents were farmers and his siblings were; Sarah Ann, David, Margaret and Elias.
-Dr. Pickard attended high school at Chatham Collegiate Institute and he went on to the Ottawa Normal School.
+Dr. John Everitt Pickard was born in Howard Township near Thamesville, Ontario on the 14th of July, 1856.
+Dr. Pickard was the eldest of 5 children born to Elias Pickard and the former Elizabeth Everitt.
+His parents were farmers and his siblings were; Sarah Ann Pickard, David Everitt Pickard, Margaret Catherine Pickard (who died of tuberculosis at the age of 28) and Elias Austin Pickard.
+Dr. Pickard attended high school at Chatham Collegiate Institute and pursued further education at the Ottawa Normal School.

-He graduated M.D.,C.M. from Victoria College in Coburg in 1885.
-Dr. Pickard set up his medical practice in Thamesville with Dr. James Henry Duncan.
+Dr. Pickard graduated M.D.,C.M. from Victoria College in Coburg in 1885.
+He set up his medical practice in Thamesville with Dr. James Henry Duncan.
 By 1891, his brother Elias lived with Dr. Pickard.
 Elias Pickard was a druggist.

 Dr. Pickard moved to Virginia City, Nevada in January of 1892.